GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/00_cameras.md

 ![Model drawn using the ortographic camera](OrtographicCamera.png)

-# Field of view {#cameras_b}
+# Field of view
 This is a parameter only relevant for perspective cameras.
 It controls the horizontal angle of vision - increasing it means the camera essentially has a wider lens.
-Modify it by calling @ref bs::CCamera::setHorzFOV "CCamera::setHorzFOV()".
+Modify it by calling @bs::CCamera::setHorzFOV.

 Example of setting the FOV to 90 degrees:
 ~~~~~~~~~~~~~{.cpp}